piemar/claimvista-aws/frontend/README.md

    APPLICATION_NAME=claimvista
    REALM_CLIENT_APP_ID=
    ```
+4. Set Environment variables, secrects and other things.

+ export ATLAS_USER="admin"
+ export ATLAS_PASS="xxxxxxx"
+ export AWS_ACCESS_KEY_ID="xxxxx"
+ export AWS_ACCESS_SECRET="pxxxxxxx"
+ export ATLAS_HOST="claimvistadb.xxxx.mongodb.net"

-4. Create Application for ClaimVista in Atlas AppServices:
+5. Create Application for ClaimVista in Atlas AppServices:
    ```
    ./setup.sh
    ```
-5. Import src/claimvista.charts the claim vista charts, using the import function in Atlas Charts.
+7. Import src/claimvista.charts the claim vista charts, using the import function in Atlas Charts.
 You will need to connect configure the datasource.
 Once imported you will need to get the chart

-6. Update the API_BASE_URL and CHART_BASE_URL, you can retrieve this from the Atlas UI, and select embedd.
+8. Update the API_BASE_URL and CHART_BASE_URL, you can retrieve this from the Atlas UI, and select embedd.
 Below an example of src/config.js

    ```
       const config = {